CleverRaven/Cataclysm-DDA/doc/ITEM_DISASSEMBLY.md

 ## Salvaging / Cutting Up
 This process is entirely hardcoded, and is impossible to edit through JSON by any means.
 The only way to make an item that's normally salvageable not-salvageable is by either editing its material or adding the ``NO_SALVAGE`` flag.

 To salvage an item with **at least one material listed in the sourcecode** you must have a tool with the ``CUTTING`` quality.
-This process can only grant a singular type of resource, with the amount calculated from the item's weight.
+This process can only grant a singular type of resource (per material), with the amount calculated from the item's weight.
 How long the process takes is calculated from the item's size as well.

 The following materials can be salvaged: